NARRATIVE DESIGN BLOG

 This was the first time I shared my book in its entirety, but not the first time I shared pieces of it.
 I wrote essentially word vomit for the first twenty thousand or so words and, maybe foolishly, decided to share that first section with some close friends of mine.

 That was certainly a humbling choice.
 But I also think it’s maybe the best thing I did that first year of writing.
 Collaboration is the conveyor belt to creativity.
 Novel writing is an extremely lonely, hard, and isolating journey.
 But just being able to sit and talk with someone made it so much clearer what points were interesting.
-It also made it clear how much farther my writing had to go to be actually enjoyable to read—something I needed to hear.
+It also made it clear how much farther my writing had to go to be actually enjoyable to read.

 I rewrote almost every word of what those friends read, but I would do it again.
 It was a much-needed grounding that made the work I have now much better.